hasura/graphql-engine/manual/project/directory-structure/conf/index.rst

 .. note::

    All files in this directory are rendered as a templates.
-Refer to :ref:`Using Templates <using-templates>` for more details.
+Refer to :ref:`Conf files templating <conf-templating>` for more details.

 You can apply configuration on a cluster either by doing ``git push`` or by using the :ref:`hasura conf apply <hasura_conf_apply>` command.